4Crawler Offroad

 Use floor jack under the axle to lift working end until both tires are

-3-to-4 inches off the floor.
+3-to-4 inches off the ground.
 It is not necessary to remove wheels and

 tires.
 Place jack stands under frame rails, close to the spring hangers